 - Species for early sowing.
 High yield.
 You can sow Prelude seeds on moist kitchen paper at early April (early spring).
 And put the small bean plants under a foil tunnel.
 Sow or replant before July 1 (beginning of summer).
 When sowing Prelude later, there are brown leaves and black spots on the beans from August (mid summer) on.
 Prelude can not withstand cold weather.

 G2) Westlandia stake green beans:

 - Sowing from early May until mid or late July (mid spring to mid summer).
 Sow each 2 weeks.
 The bean plant can withstand the cold weather of September (early autumn).

 - Beans are long, slender and light green.
 There are bunches with big and small beans and flowers.
 Careful picking to prevent breaking of brunches.
 Leaves break off easily.
 See photos below.

 G3) Miracle Chinese dwarf green beans:

 - For late sowing.
-Sow end of July until early August (Mid summer).
+Sow end of July until early to mid August (Mid summer).

 - Pick the beans early.
 Don’t let them grow too big and too thick.

-- Bush beans Miracle in my backyard on September 13 (late summer).
+- Bush beans Miracle in my allotment garden on October 1 (early fall).